artu134/tic_tac_toe_python/README.md

-# grpc-tic-tac-toe
-Simple Tic-Tac-Toe game using gRPC
+ Tic-Tac-Toe game using gRPC in python.